Azerbaijan discloses number of MP candidates registered for early parliamentary election

 By Elchin Mehdiyev – Trend:

-As many as 2,381 people have applied for participation in the early parliamentary election in Azerbaijan to be held Feb.
-9, head of the Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting on Jan.
-8, Trend reports.
+As many as 2,416 people have applied for participation in the early parliamentary election in Azerbaijan to be held Feb.
+9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting on Jan.
+9, Trend reports.

-“Among the registered candidates, 149 people were nominated by 14 political parties, six people – by initiative groups, while 462 people are self-nominated candidates,” Panahov said.
+“Among the registered candidates, 227 people were nominated by 20 political parties,” Panahov said.

 Follow Trend on Telegram.
 Only most interesting and important news